i-MSCP/plugins/incubator/PhpSwitcher/README.md

 ### UPDATE

-1. Backup your current config file plugins/PhpSwitcher/config.php
+1. Backup your current config file **plugins/PhpSwitcher/config.php**
 2. Login into the panel as admin and go to the plugin management interface
-3. Upload the PhpSwitcher plugin archive
+3. Upload the **PhpSwitcher** plugin archive
-4. Restore your plugins/PhpSwitcher/config.php (compare it with new config file first)
+4. Restore your **plugins/PhpSwitcher/config.php** (compare it with new config file first)
-5. Update the plugin list through the plugin interface
+5. Click on the **Update Plugins button** in the plugin management interface

-### HOWTO SETUP NEW PHP VERSION
+### SETUP NEW PHP VERSION

 At first, you must get, compile and install the PHP version which you want make available for your customers.
-For instance, if you want add PHP5.3 as a FastCGI application (Fcgid), you can follow these steps on Debian Wheezy (X86_64 arch):
+For instance, if you want add PHP5.3 as a FastCGI application (Fcgid), you can follow the following steps on Debian Wheezy (X86_64 arch):

 #### Creating build environment